 Once a model is loaded, it will appear in the viewer, and simulation can be controlled using the “play” controls located at the upper right of the application window:

-From left to right, these are: step size control, which controls the simulation step size (in seconds); current simulation time (in seconds); and the reset, skip-back, play/pause, single-step and skip-forward buttons.
+From left to right, these are: step size control, which controls the simulation step size (in seconds); current simulation time (in seconds); and the reset, skip-back, play/pause, single-step, skip-forward and stop-all buttons.
 Starting and stopping a simulation is done by clicking play/pause, while reset resets the simulation to time 0.
 The single-step button advances the simulation by one time step.
 The stop-all button will also stop the simulation, as well as any Jython commands or scripts that are running.